m5luo/cse15l-lab-reports/labreport3/labreport3.md

 ![grep-i1](grep-i1.png)

-Here, I typed in the names in lower-case, but it still recognized "Bob and Sharon" as matching pattern.
+Here, since `-i` ignore the case of input pattern, even though I typed in the names in lower-case, it still recognized "Bob and Sharon" as matching pattern.

 Example 2:

 ![grep-i2](grep-i2.png)

-Here, I typed in the names in all caps, but it still recognized "Noah and Suzanne" as matching pattern.
+Similar the previous example, case is ignored, so even though the pattern is given in all caps, "Noah and Suzanne" is still recognized as matching pattern.

 `-l`